Dominic West biography

 Dominic West is one of seven children born to George and Moya West of Sheffield, Yorkshire, England.
 His father owned a successful plastics manufacturing plant and his mother was a homemaker who loved theater and influenced her son to start acting at age nine when he began appearing in community theater productions.

-West considers his big break to be the role he played opposite Sandra Bullock in 28 Days (2000).
-After that, West landed prominent roles in Rock Star (2001), Chicago (2002), Mona Lisa Smile (2004) and The Forgotten (2004).
+Dominic considers his big break to be the role he played opposite Sandra Bullock in 28 Days (2000).
+After that, he landed prominent roles in Rock Star (2001), Chicago (2002), Mona Lisa Smile (2004) and The Forgotten (2004).
 In 2006, he took a villainous turn in Zack Snyder's graphic novel adaptation 300 before starring in the comedy Johnny English Reborn in 2011 and the horror film The Awakening in 2012.
-West has also had success on the small screen, starring in the critically acclaimed dramas The Wire and The Hour.
+Dominic has also had success on the small screen, starring in the critically acclaimed dramas The Wire and The Hour.

-More recently, he can be seen on the critically acclaimed series The Affair.
-In 2016, he starred in Money Monster alongside George Clooney, Genius alongside Colin Firth and Jude Law, and the animated sequel Finding Dory alongside Ellen DeGeneres.
+From 2014 to 2018, he played Noah Solloway on the critically acclaimed series The Affair.
+In 2016, he starred in Money Monster alongside George Clooney, Genius alongside Colin Firth and Jude Law and voiced the role of Rudder in the animated sequel Finding Dory alongside Ellen DeGeneres.

-In 1998, West welcomed a daughter with girlfriend Polly Astor.
-The two split up three years later.
-After which, West rekindled his romance with his college sweetheart Catherine Fitzgerald, and the couple married in 2010.
+In 1998, Dominic welcomed a daughter, Martha, with his girlfriend Polly Astor.
+The two split up three years later, at which point he rekindled his romance with his college sweetheart Catherine Fitzgerald.
+The couple married in 2010 and have four children together: Dora, Senan, Francis and Christabel.

 Dominic West Filmography